sahar90o/BMs_Segmentation_calibration/README.md

 ```

 ## :chart_with_upwards_trend::chart_with_downwards_trend: Train and Test Models
 Perfect :clap:!
 Now you can train your model.
 In this repository we have different trainers which are located in nnunetv2/training/nnUNetTrainer.
 To start training you should specify the model, the configurations,and the data fold for training.
-You can specify the model by ```-tr```, the configuration by ```-c```, the fold by ```-f```.
-For the configuration I only used 3d_fullres.
+You can specify the model by ```-tr```.
 For nnUNet you can also use 2d, 3d_lowres, and 3d_cascade_lowres depending on your preprocessed data.
-You can train the model for fold 0,1, 2, 3, 4, or train it on all folds using ```-f all```.
-You can train a model using command below:
+You can train the model for fold 0,1, 2, 3, 4, or train it on all folds using ```all```.
+For example if your dataset ID is 033, you can train nnUNet with focal loss and 3d_fullres configuration, on all data folds using the below command:
 ```
-nnUNetv2_train Dataset_name_or_ID -tr nnUNetTrainerFocal -c 3d_fullres -f all
+nnUNetv2_train 003 3d_fullres all -tr nnUNetTrainerFocal
 ```
+In general for training you should follow this command:

 After model training for inference you can run this command:
 ```
 nnUNetv2_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -tr -d DATASET_NAME_OR_ID -tr nnUNetTrainerFocal -c 3d_fullres -f all --save_probabilities